herocrab/HeroCrabPlugin/README.md

 - Only deltas are streamed over a session, if there is no change in a field nothing is sent.

-- Elements with both reliable and unreliables fields will always be streamed over a session reliably only *IF* there are reliable fields with changes (deltas) queued.
+- Elements with both reliable and unreliable fields will always be streamed over a session reliably only *IF* there are reliable fields with changes (deltas) queued.

 ---